eric-switzer/pid_servo/README.md

 =========
 A simple code for PID servo loops. (in development)

-redis passes commands to change the PID parameters or the setpoint.

 Hardware setup:
 ===============
 usb-1608FS reads the temperature using an AD590 read across a 9.8 kOhm resistor.